 From the beginning of mankind's existence, we have been an independent influence in the Universe.
-God gives each of us the ability to make independent decisions and take independent actions which affect our personal, and the larger reality.
+God gives each of us the ability to make independent decisions and take independent actions which truly affect our personal, and the larger reality.

-So, in considering the issue of influence, the telling question becomes, "What will I do with my personal influence?"
-And that question actually entails our self-sovereignty, or said another way, our "right" to govern our own lives.
+105.1 - The Telling Question: So, in considering the issue of influence, the telling redemptive question becomes, "What will I do with my personal influence?"
+And that question actually entails our self-sovereignty, or said another way, our "right" to personally and independently govern our own lives.

-The choice to do the latter, to reject God's love, authority and guidance in favor of our own willful intentions is the perfect idea of the Essential Sin.
-Sin, in its essential form, is simply this deeply instinctive heart-value of self-sovereignty.
+A preference for the latter, causing us to reject God's love, authority and guidance in favor of our own willful intentions is the perfect idea of Essential Sin.
+Sin, then, in its most elemental form, is simply this deeply instinctive heart-value of self-sovereignty.

-And, it is this life-governing heart value which endangers the soul, before any expression of this motive as an action.
-Those deeds are only the product of the value.
-So, it is this deep and driving value which becomes the primary issue in redemption.
+Thus, it is this life-governing heart value of self-determination which first estranges us from our Creator and endangers our soul, and this occurs before there is any observable expression of this motive as a real behavioral action.
+Those behavioral deeds are only the product of this more essential governing value.

-And this more acceptable looking, but still self-guided, course can, indeed, be very moral and socially sensitive.
+And, this much more attractive, but still self-guided, course can, indeed, be very moral and socially sensitive.
 It can be one that practices religion, and quickly acknowledges the goodness of God.

-It is important to understand this dual nature of sin.
-It is only as we make a distinction between the two dimensions of sin, the motive and the act, that we can begin to understand why the sin motive is God's primary concern in redemption.
-It is because what we do, is always based in who we are.
+It is only as we make this clear distinction between the two dimensions of sin, the motive and the act, that we can begin to understand why that inner sin value is God's primary target in redemption.
+It is simply because what we do, is always based in who we are.